Frequently Asked Questions

 How long does it take?

 The cremation can only be legally performed 48 hours after the time of death and all the authorization forms have been completed.
-Typically, we will bring your loved one’s cremated remains to you within 7 days.
+Typically, your loved one’s cremation will take place in 5 - 7 days.
 However, there are occasional delays getting the necessary release from the hospital or medical certificate from the doctor or coroner.
-We will keep you informed in the unlikely event something like this occurs and schedule the delivery of the cremated remains accordingly.
+We will keep you informed in the unlikely event something like this occurs.

 Can we arrange a viewing, visitation or to witness the start of the cremation?